On the Wasserstein distance between a hyperuniform point process and its mean: Perspectives, related results and comments

 In dimension greater than $2$, there exist perturbed lattices which are not hyperuniform with the usual definition of hyperuniformity given by comparing the process with a stationary Poisson point process.
 The connection between hyperuniformity, Wasserstein bounds and perturbed lattices is now almost clear in dimension 2, but our result tells us that the more pertinent bound is the one obtained by comparing the process with a perturbed lattice as explained in Remark \ref{remark lattice} above.
 This is an interesting direction for further investigations.

-To conclude, this paper gives two main contributions to this topic.
-First we provide bounds which are valid for general random measures, not only stationary point processes, any dimension and any finite $p \geq 1$.
+To conclude, this paper has two main assets.
+First, we provide bounds which are valid for general random measures, not only stationary point processes, any dimension and any finite $p \geq 1$.
 Second, the proof is short and not very technical.
 One direction of improvement for the main result of this paper would be to relax the shape dependency for the moments estimate, i.e., to consider, for instance, disks instead of squares in the first hypotheses of Theorem \ref{thm:minimal-hypotheses}, or to replace $Q_N$ by other shapes or more general metric spaces.